 During American Diabetes Month® this November, the American Diabetes Association will join the International Diabetes Federation to raise awareness of diabetes on November 14 - World Diabetes Day.
 November 14 is the birthday of Sir Frederick Banting, the co-discoverer of insulin.

 This year’s World Diabetes Day theme is Diabetes Education and Prevention.
-The 2010 slogan is Let’s Take Control of Diabetes.
+The 2011 slogan is Act on Diabetes.
 Now.
 The campaign aims to highlight diabetes symptoms and prevention measures, among other things.

-Nearly 24 million children and adults in the United States have diabetes.
-Another 57 million Americans are at risk for type 2 diabetes.
-According to the International Diabetes Federation, more than 285 million people worldwide have diabetes.
+Nearly 26 million Americans from children to adults have diabetes and up to 79 million more are at risk for type 2 diabetes.
+According to the International Diabetes Federation, more than 300 million people worldwide have diabetes.

-During World Diabetes Day and throughout November’s American Diabetes Month, the American Diabetes Association is encouraging greater awareness of a disease that kills more Americans each year than breast cancer and AIDS combined.
+During World Diabetes Day and throughout November’s American Diabetes Month, the American Diabetes Association is encouraging greater awareness of a disease that strikes a person in the United States every 17 seconds.